 If the operator selects to print a Gift Receipt for the item, the system displays a visual indicator on the item marked for gift receipt, and returns to the Sale use case.

 If the operator selects to override the quantity of the item, the system executes Capture Quantity Use Case.

+If the operator selects to override the IBH of the item, the system executes the IBH Override Use Case.

 If at any time the operator selects to return to the previous screen, the use case ends and the system returns to the calling use case.